thuhangha/thuhangha.github.io/_pages/about.md

   - /about.html
 ---

-I am Thu Hang Ha, an early-career researcher from Vietnam with an interdisciplinary background in energy economics, sustainability analysis, and data-driven decision-making.
+I am Thu Hang Ha (Hannah Ha), an early-career researcher from Vietnam with an interdisciplinary background in energy economics, sustainability analysis, and data-driven decision-making.

 Research Orientation